rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

    .. py:method:: mean_isi_range(isi_range)

-      Calculates the mean of the autocorrelation from 0 to n milliseconds Used to help classify a neurons type (principal, interneuron etc)
+      Calculates the mean of the autocorrelation from 0 to n milliseconds.
+      Used to help classify a neuron's type (principal, interneuron, etc).

-      :param isi_range: The range in ms to calculate the mean over
+      :param isi_range: The range in ms to calculate the mean over.
       :type isi_range: int

-      :returns: The mean of the autocorrelogram between 0 and n milliseconds
+      :returns: The mean of the autocorrelogram between 0 and n milliseconds.
       :rtype: float